dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

 If you are using a `NAT`, it is just like another router layer between the `GUEST` and the `HOST`.
 In virtual box, you can find the option in the VM [`settings`][ref-settings], where the network setup options are located being `Settings -> Network ->
 Adapter#` ( Usually `Adapter 1` to `Adapter 4` ).
 In the dedicated adapter number, I am using `Adapter 1` for my VM wired connection.
-In the adapter dedicated settings Change `Attached to:` to `NAT`.
+In the adapter dedicated settings change `Attached to:` to `NAT`.
 Click on the blue triangle `Advanced` to expand it.
 In the drop-down menu `Adapter Type:` select `Intel Pro 1000 MT Desktop (82540EM)` ( The one we used when we created the VM ).
 Click on the `Port Forwarding` button.
 It will open a window where you must enter your port list.
 Be aware that there is no option for port range so you must enter a port two times both for `TCP` and `UDP`.
 The columns are described below what they do: